 Here’s why getting the vaccine is the safe and smart thing to do.

-With several COVID-19 vaccines approved for use in the U.S., we have a powerful tool to help us overcome the coronavirus pandemic.
+With several COVID-19 vaccines approved for use in the U.S. and variant spread on the rise, we have a powerful tool to help us overcome the coronavirus pandemic.

 But some people have concerns about being vaccinated against COVID-19.
 That’s where we come in.

 Common concerns around the COVID-19 vaccine include safety, speed of vaccine development and potential long-term side effects.